Profitbase/Episode-Docs/articles/flow/actions/sql-server/get-single-value.md

-# Execute command
+# Get single value

-Executes a SQL command in a SQL Server database, which returns the number of rows affected.
+Executes a SQL command in a SQL Server database which returns a single value.

 ## Example: How to use parameters